 - Official transcripts of previous work

-- Sample of written work (e.g., a term paper)
+- Sample of written work (examples: a senior thesis or a term paper on a linguistics related topic)

 Application Materials for the Joint Degree Program in Linguistics and Romance Languages